 Another way is based upon the other party’s actions surrounding the pending matter.
 Family Code Section 271 provides that “the court may base an award of attorney’s fees and costs on the extent to which the conduct of each party or attorney furthers or frustrates the policy of the law to promote settlement of litigation and, where possible, to reduce the cost of litigation by encouraging cooperation between the parties and attorneys.”
 An attorney’s fee award on this basis is a sanction for a party, or his/her attorney’s “bad” behavior.
 The Code goes on to state that “In order to obtain an award under this section, the party requesting an award of attorney's fees and costs is not required to demonstrate any financial need for the award.”
 Therefore, even if the party seeking an award of attorney’s fees and costs can afford to pay his/her own legal fees, if the other party is acting in a manner so as to drive up the costs in the matter, the court may appropriately order him/her to contribute to the seeking party’s fees.
 Many times, such bad faith behavior/actions include a party’s refusal to comply with discovery requests, refusal to respond to settlement offers and/or failure to comply with court orders.

 Here at Mello & Pickering, LLP we can help develop a strong case for you as we have extensive experience in both defending against and seeking an attorney’s fee motion.
-With our combined 28 years of experience we can help you to ensure that you and the child’s best interests are protected.
+With 40 years of combined experience we can help you to ensure that you and the child’s best interests are protected.